-Saturday morning became a time for a great chuck wagon breakfast of biscuits and gravy and breakfast tacos made with sausage and brisket from Homer Robertson, Ty Robertson, JArthur Garcia, Joel Phillips, and Joe Riscky, a primer on starting fires in off-set pits and Weber Smokey Mountain cookers, a review of the different types of pits we used to cook with, and a discussion by Homer Robertson and Tootsie Tomenetz, Snow’s BBQ about cooking over direct coals.
+Saturday morning became a time for a great chuck wagon breakfast of biscuits and gravy and breakfast tacos made with sausage and brisket from Homer Robertson, Ty Robertson, JArthur Garcia, Joel Phillips, and a review of the different types of pits we used to cook with.
+Thanks to everyone for such a great breakfast experience eating in the cold and enjoying the chuck wagon breakfast.

 Pit design and maintenance panel

-A pit design and maintenance panel was composed of Arnis Robbins, Evie Mae’s BBQ; Kerry Bexley, Snow’s BBQ; Wayne Mueller, Louie Mueller Barbecue; Bryan Bracewell, Southside Market and Barbeque; Sunny Moberg, Moberg Smokers; Ryan Zboril, Pitts and Spitts; Kevin Kolman, with Davey Griffin as the moderator.
+A pit design and maintenance panel was composed of Arnis Robbins, Evie Mae’s BBQ; Wayne Mueller, Louie Mueller Barbecue; Bryan Bracewell, Southside Market and Barbeque; Sunny Moberg, Moberg Smokers; Ryan Zboril, Pitts and Spitts; with Davey Griffin as the moderator.
 Each panelist added his own take on what types of pits/cookers they preferred and what they did to make sure they were used to their best ability.